 The types of setups and patterns I was trading do not model out best when trailing a stop exclusively and exiting on weakness.

 By shifting to smaller, more modest profit targets, I not only increased my win rate but also my entire bottom line.

 Here’s an example of a past trade, where taking a fast profit secured myself a small win instead of an outright loss.

-Notice, if I had not taken that partial profit on the day after my entry, I would have gotten stopped out on one of the next three days that price pulled back below my entry price and ultimately below all of the recent price structure lows.
+Notice, if I had not taken that partial profit on the day after my entry, I would have gotten stopped out on one of the next three days when price pulled back below my entry price and below all of the recent price structure lows.

 Here’s another past example trade I took in TLT, this time a reversal.

 It was a counter-trend trade on the daily time-frame and the rationale for entering was as follows:

 • We had just seen a 4-point rally off lows into prior supply/swing highs.